Why Does Fatigue Happen?

 For instance, if a truck driver falls asleep behind the wheel after driving for 20 hours, and they strike another vehicle, the driver could be found to have acted unreasonably and therefore negligently.
 Additionally, a trucking company can also be held vicariously liable for its employee’s negligence.
 If the driver was acting within the scope of their employment at the time of a collision, such as when a driver continues to drive in order to make a delivery on time, the employer-trucking company can also be held responsible.

-To determine whether a truck accident was caused by a fatigued driver, detailed evidence must be gathered and examined, including past driving history, log books, and other documentation regarding the circumstances surrounding a collision.
-Albuquerque attorney Paul Dominguez at Dominguez Law Firm, LLC can make sure that the proper steps are followed so that victims may receive the compensation that they need to recover from serious injuries.
-If you or a loved one has been involved in a trucking accident, call us today at (505) 850-5854 or contact us online to find out more about what our motor vehicle collision lawyer can do for you.
+To determine whether a truck accident was caused by a fatigued driver, detailed evidence must be gathered and examined, including past driving history, logbooks and other documentation regarding the circumstances surrounding a collision.
+We can make sure that the proper steps are followed so that victims may receive the compensation they need to recover from serious injuries.